weerdmonk/alarm_clock/README.md

 All components are housed in pringles can (American potato chips) with the LCD mounted on the lid.
 A servo motor with wights attached acts as a pendulum to sway the can sideways when the alarm triggers.
+Also the backlight swithces on if ambient lights are low enough.
 Fun isn't it!

 The bitmaps were converted to character maps for displaying custom images